shannonpeng/shannonpeng.com/app/content/projects/aromigo.md

 The electronics are tucked away from sight, attached to the inside of the bowl using tape.
 A hole drilled into the top of the bowl allows for the bolt, which supports a peltier, and several LED wires to come through.

 Inside the bowl, the components are driven by the Arduino Uno microcontroller.
-The Uno takes inputs from the capacitive sensor on this device, as well as through the XBee (receiving information from the partner device), and uses that information to control the LEDs, and the peltiers (through the motor driver).
+The Uno takes inputs from the capacitive sensor on this device, as well as through the XBee (receiving information from the partner device), and uses that information to control the LEDs and the peltiers (through the motor driver).

 ### Inputs (Sensors)
 - Touch sensing data from this device (capacitive touch sensor / copper wire)